-If a company does not take these required steps, they should not continue to use the welding machine for production based on considerations surrounding quality assurance and product liability.
+If a company does not take these required steps, they should not continue to use the welding machine for production.
+This is based on considerations surrounding quality assurance and product liability.

-Investing in a welding Calibration and Load Bank units will save you more than money.
+Investing in a welding calibration unit and/or a load bank unit will save you more than money.

 Benefits and Requirements

-There’s no denying that regular system maintenance comes at a cost.
-But it’s nothing compared to the price you will pay if you cannot prove that your production process is in line with the standards in the event of damage occurring.
+There’s no denying that regular system maintenance comes at a cost in the short term.
+However, it’s nothing compared to the long term price you will pay if you cannot prove that your production process is in line with the standards, in the event of damage occurring.